department-of-veterans-affairs/va.gov-team/products/caregivers/10-10CG Form/Error Matrix.md

 ## Matrix

 This matrix contains abridged messaging and resolution for the errors that can be encountered in the form.
 The are categorized under:
-1. System,
+1. System
-2. Feedback and
+2. Feedback
-3. Individual Form Fields.
+3. Feedback - Individual Form Fields.

 Please see the individual errors below or the Mural board for the full text messages and images.